 7.3.1 Funding of costs included in the Consortium Plan and received from the Funding Authority will be paid by the Co-ordinator to the Parties as follows and as indicated in Attachment 2:

-The amount of the pre-financing payment (80% of the maximum grant amount) will be distributed in 5 instalments and adjusted to the tasks to be performed during the given period.
-Dates of the payments: September 2018, December 2018, June 2019, December 2019, March 2020.
+The amount of the pre-financing payment (80% of the maximum grant amount) will be distributed in five equal instalments to each Party and adjusted to the tasks to be performed during the given period.
+Dates of the payments shall be the first day of each of the following months: September 2018, December 2018, June 2019, December 2019, March 2020.

 The remaining 20% of the maximum grant amount will be distributed only at the end of the Project.

-Costs will be paid under the condition that at the end of the Workpackages the Parties submit to the Co-ordinator evidence of the performance of the tasks under the project as well as a proof of the expenses incurred for the realisation of the said performance.
-Failure to do so, will result in the suspension of payment of pre-financing for a given period, until the Co-ordinator receives satisfactory evidence of performance and proofs of expenses incurred.
+Costs will be paid under the condition that at the end of the Work Packages, the Parties submit to the Co-ordinator evidence of the performance of the tasks under the project as well as a proof of the expenses incurred for the realisation of the said performance.
+Failure to do so will result in the suspension of payment of pre-financing for a given period, until the Co-ordinator receives satisfactory evidence of performance and proofs of expenses incurred.

-Notwithstanding the aforesaid, the first payment will be made within 60 calendar days from the start of the Project.
+Notwithstanding the aforesaid, the first payment will be made within 45 calendar days from the start of the Project.